MANOJHC/node-SNS/README.md

 As per AWS Documentation  To Send Same SMS to Multiple Devices First We need to Create Topic .
 Later We need to add Subscribers .
 Once Subscribers Added We Can Publish the Topic .
 On Publish of Topic the SMS Will reach to Multiple Devices

-Sending SMS to Multiple Devices using AWS SNS was a Very Painfull Process that Process , we have Simplified to as much as Possible
+Sending SMS to Multiple Devices using AWS SNS was a Very Painfull Process .
+That Process , we have Simplified to as much as Possible

 ## Create a Topic And Add Subscribers